Distance-Over-Time/distance-over-time.github.io/_posts/2024-01-01-ashley-phipps.md

 alt: Headshot of Ashley Phipps.
 She is wearing pink headphones with decorative cat ears on them and several plushies are in the background.
 roles: Producer, Lead Producer
 role_icons: [Producer]
-summary: Ashley is a producer and community manager for DOTs.
+summary: Ashley is a producer and community manager for DOTS.
 She is also a cozy (though occasionally chaotic) games streamer on Twitch and mother to an (also chaotic) toddler!
 projects: [Guiding Light, Inn for the Lost]
 portfolio: https://ashleyphipps.me/
 contact: